Two faculty members in the English department, Emily Kendal Frey and Andrea Stolowitz, received Oregon Book Awards in April 2015.

 Early Modern Literature and Culture

 Keri Behre's areas of expertise include Shakespeare, early modern drama, cultural food studies, material culture studies, digital archives, literary pedagogy, Anglo-Saxon poetry, and public humanities.
 As a public humanist, she believes that the history of the relationship between self, body, and food continues to be interesting and engaging to both academic and public audiences.
-Much of her current work is concerned with joining public humanities and pedagogy through service learning.
+Her current projects focus on the intersections of food and gender on the early modern stage.

 Public Humanities Outreach

 Lecture: "Voracious Mothers: Craving and Identity in The Tragedy of Dr. Faustus, Measure for Measure, The Duchess of Malfi, and The Magnetic Lady."
 Mary's Woods, Marylhurst, OR.
 13 May 2014.

 Facilitated Talk: "Understanding Shakespeare's Apples."
 When Nothing Else Subsists, Smell and Taste Remain, Marylhurst University, Lake Oswego, OR.
 25 October 2012.